SumianVoice/TransVoice-Wiki/wiki/pages/resonance/index.md

 ## OPC and OPE
 ### OPC - Oropharyngeal closure
-The back of the mouth, the palatopharyngeal arch can constrict to become a tighter space, which increases resonance.
-This can also encourage tongue root retraction which contributes to a cartoonish quality (commonly heard in anime).
+The back of the mouth, the palatopharyngeal arch can constrict to become a tighter space, which raises resonance.
+This can also encourage tongue root retraction which contributes to a cartoonish quality (commonly heard in some anime voices).
 ### OPE - Oropharyngeal expansion
 Likewise, it can be expanded to lower resonance.